corona-warn-app/cwa-documentation/solution_architecture.md

 Please note that further technical details on the individual components, the security concept, and the data protection concept are provided at a later date.

-We assume a close association of a mobile phone and its user and, thus, equate the device (phone, app) and the person using it (person, user, individual) and use these terms interchangeablly.
+We assume a close association of a mobile phone and its user and, thus, equate the device (phone, app) and the person using it (person, user, individual) and use these terms interchangeably.

 ![Corona-Warn-App Components](images/solution_architecture/CWA_Components.png "Corona-Warn-App Components")